alextsagkas/Tikz-Graphics/README.md

 # Tikz-Graphics

 This repository contains examples of LaTeX Tikz code for graphics and output of the rendered code in .png format.
 The examples are produced for lab reviews, notes and papers.
-The inspiration was often the pages [tikz.net](https://tikz.net) and [texample.net](https://texample.net/tikz/examples/), where you can fing a lot of outstanding illustrations.
+The inspiration was often the pages [tikz.net](https://tikz.net), where you can find some of mine illustrations, and [texample.net](https://texample.net/tikz/examples/), where you can fing a lot of outstanding illustrations.

 ## Purpose